Olivier Marleix

+Early life

+Marleix graduated from the Paris Institute of Political Studies (Sciences Po) in 1992.
+He also held a Diplôme d'études approfondies in public law from the University of Auvergne, which he completed in 1994.

 Political career

+Career in local politics

 Prior to his election to the National Assembly in 2012, Marleix was elected as Mayor of Anet in 2008, an office he held until his resignation in 2017 to focus on his parliamentary work.
 He also held a seat in the General Council of Eure-et-Loir from 2008 to 2014 for the canton of Anet.
 From 2008 to 2011, he held one of the general council's vice presidencies under the presidency of Albéric de Montgolfier.

+Member of the National Assembly, 2012–2025

-In Parliament, Marleix serves on the Committee on Legal Affairs.
-From 2017 until 2018, he chaired a parliamentary inquiry into whether France's government should subject foreign takeovers of French firms it has cleared to parliamentary scrutiny.
-In addition to his committee assignments, he is a member of the French-Moroccan Parliamentary Friendship Group.
+In parliament, Marleix served on the Committee on Legal Affairs.
+From 2017 until 2018, he chaired a parliamentary inquiry into whether France's government should subject foreign takeovers of French firms to parliamentary scrutiny.
+In 2019 he indicted Emmanuel Macron, who had signed in 2014 as Minister of Economy the consummation of the Alstom merger with General Electric, to the National Financial Prosecutor's Office (Parquet national financier); only to have it declare a non-lieu.

+In addition to his committee assignments, he was a member of the French-Moroccan Parliamentary Friendship Group.

 In 2018, Marleix was appointed to the shadow cabinet of The Republicans leader Laurent Wauquiez and tasked with the industry portfolio.

-After Christian Jacob's election as party leader, Marleix announced his candidacy to succeed him as leader of the party's parliamentary group in the National Assembly in November 2019; he eventually lost to Damien Abad of Ain.
+After Christian Jacob's election in October 2019 as party leader, Marleix announced his candidacy to succeed him as leader of the party's parliamentary group in the National Assembly in November 2019; he eventually lost to Damien Abad of Ain.

+Chair of the Republicans' Parliamentary Group, 2022–2025

 Following the 2022 legislative election, Marleix again put his candidacy forward for parliamentary leader.
 He faced Julien Dive of Aisne, whom he defeated with 40 votes against 20.
 Marleix took over from acting parliamentary leader Virginie Duby-Muller on 22 June 2022.

+Upon his death Christelle Minard took his seat in the National Assembly, as stipulated by her position as his substitute in French electoral law.

 Political positions

+Technical advisor to the Presidency of the Republic under the mandate of Nicolas Sarkozy between 2009 and 2011.

-In The Republicans 2016 presidential primary, Marleix endorsed former President Nicolas Sarkozy as the party's candidate for the office of President of France.
-In The Republicans' 2017 leadership election, he endorsed Laurent Wauquiez.
-Ahead of the 2022 presidential election, he publicly declared his support for Michel Barnier as The Republicans' candidate.
+In the Republicans' 2016 presidential primary, Marleix endorsed former President Nicolas Sarkozy as the party's candidate for the office of President of France.
+In the Republicans' 2017 leadership election, he endorsed Laurent Wauquiez.
+Ahead of the 2022 presidential election, he publicly declared his support for Michel Barnier as the Republicans' candidate.
+Ahead of the party's 2022 convention, he endorsed Éric Ciotti as chairman then asked for his resignation two years later, wanting an alliance with the RN.

+Personal life

+Marleix came from a political family.
+His father, Alain Marleix, was a former secretary of state and a deputy of Cantal.
+His mother, Évelyne Marleix, served as the mayor of Molompize from 2001 to 2008.

+Marleix was the father of two daughters.